Healthy Eating To Help Prevent Injury

 Carbohydrates are not only good for gaining energy, but also to avoid injury.
 On a theoretical level, carbohydrate intake plays a significant role in influencing injury-risk status.

 Chronic depletion of glycogen may lead to soft tissue damage and a decrease in strength as well.
-Glycogen is the main fuel of exercise, but so is muscle protein as this research has concluded.
+Glycogen is the primary fuel of exercise, but so is muscle protein as this research has concluded.

 If you train regularly (especially for endurance), do not forget to consume enough amount of carbs and protein.
 Otherwise, you will experience loss of strength in the long run and may not be able to relieve pain, which are both potential causes for injury.